 To protect airliners during their storage from wind and sun damage, engines and windows are tightly covered with white, reflective materials.
 A sealed airliner can thus be stored safely, for years, until the time comes to return it to active duty, or salvage.
 Eventually, all airliners are removed permanently from service and must be "disposed" of.

 Airliner "boneyards" in the deserts of the western United States serve several functions: temporary storage, maintenance, parts reclamation, and scrapping.
 Similar facilities exist around the world, in countries like the U.K., Spain, France, Australia and other locales.

 The Mojave Air and Space Port serves a variety of aviation and space industries.
 It is also a storage facility for commercial airliners, due to its vast area and dry desert conditions.

-Large Boeing, McDonnell Douglas, Lockheed, and Airbus aircraft owned by major airlines are stored at Mojave.
+Large Boeing, Airbus, Lockheed, and McDonnell-Douglas aircraft of major airlines are stored at Mojave.
 Some aircraft reach the end of their useful lifetime and are scrapped at the Mojave aircraft boneyard, while others are refurbished and returned to active service.